FOSSEE/online_test/yaksh/documentation/moderator_docs/creating_question.rst

             1. You can search the questions by tags added during question creation.
             2. Click on the Available tags to view all the available tags.
 Select any tag from available tags and click **Search**.
-            3. Enter the tag in the search bar and click on **Search** respective questions will be displayed.
+            3. Enter the tag in the search bar and click on **Search Icon** respective questions will be displayed.